Important Details To Consider When Buying An Investment Property

-When looking at vacation or short-term rental properties, price may not be your biggest driving factor.
-It is important to look at the number of tourists visiting the area and/or how many large companies are in the area and could support the need for short-term executive housing.
+The price may not be your driving factor when looking at vacation or short-term rental properties.
+It is important to look at data on the number of tourists visiting the area and/or how many large companies are in the area and could support the need for short-term executive housing.

 Decide how to buy your property

 It is important to consider your financing options for a property that is not owner-occupied.
 I strongly encourage my investment buyers to consult a lender to understand current loan programs and interest rates.
 For a rental property, lenders typically want to see a 25% downpayment.
 It is also critical to consult your tax advisor and attorney to discuss the type of entity best suited for purchasing the rental property and how best to structure the purchase to optimize tax advantages.

 Now that you’ve researched the market and know which type of rental you’re interested in and how you’ll pay for it, you will want to do the math regarding income, expenses, and capitalization rate.
 Another important step is figuring out how you plan to run your rental property business.
 You may want to hire a property manager to help manage the property or properties.
 In addition to potentially saving you money, a property manager will also help you with marketing for new tenants and will coordinate housekeeping and handyman work when needed.